Nextdoor & Greeting Cards: Combining Online and Offline Community

 Practical Tips for Integrating Nextdoor and Greeting Cards

-- Partner with Local Businesses: Collaborate with local businesses to include coupons or promotional offers in your greeting cards.
-This benefits both the community and the businesses.
+- Partner with Local Businesses: Team up with local shops for coupons in your cards.
+Win-win!

 - Don't forget important life events: Sending a anniversary card can brighten someone's day.